Greater Baton Rouge Economic Partnership

 In a disconnected world, feeling known is a luxury.

-For years, young professionals have been told that success means bigger.
-Bigger cities.
-Bigger reputations.
-Bigger opportunities.
-Baton Rouge wasn't just competing with Houston or New Orleans.
-It was competing with the perception that it was where people settled for less, not where they settled down.
+Young professionals had long believed that success meant living in cities with more opportunity and more prestige.
+Baton Rouge wasn't just competing with Houston or New Orleans, it was competing with the perception that it was where people settled for less, not where they settled down.

-Rather than selling Baton Rouge through statistics, rankings, or economic incentives, we built a brand around the thing people were craving most: connection.
-Better in BTR transformed belonging into a visible, shareable identity that residents could rally around.
+Rather than selling Baton Rouge through statistics, rankings, or economic incentives, we built a brand around something the city could uniquely offer: a clearer path toward finding your people.

 Building a digital bridge between moving here and belonging here.